caslabuiowa/OptimalBezierTrajectoryGeneration/README.md

 Due to a bug in previous version of the Scipy package, it is important that you use version 1.2.0 or higher.
 In earlier versions, the minimizing routine would return successfully even if the constraints to the problem were not met.

+## Acknowledgement

+This research is funded by ONR.

 [1] Farouki, Rida T. "The Bernstein polynomial basis: A centennial retrospective."
 Computer Aided Geometric Design 29.6 (2012): 379-419.